redbitcz/php-debug-mode-enabler/README.md

 ## Features
 Package allows your app to switch to Debug Mode:
 - automatically on localhost's environment by IP,
-- semi-automatically on any envirovnemnt where you set `PHP_APP_DEBUG_MODE` environment variable (useful for Docker dev-stack),
+- semi-automatically on any environment where you set `APP_DEBUG` environment variable (useful for Docker dev-stack),
 - allows you to switch (force turn-on or turn-off) Debug Mode manually.

 > NOTE: Package is NOT provide any Debug tools directly – it only gives the app whether to switch to debug mode.